cagdasc/mcps-for-mobile/README.md

 * **Extensible:** New tools and capabilities can be added to expand the agent's functionality.
 * **Kotlin-Based:** Written in modern Kotlin, suitable for desktop execution.

+---

 ## ⚠️ Caution

 > **This AI agent can execute ADB commands automatically in response to your prompts without confirmation.**
 > Please be cautious when using natural language commands, especially those that could modify app state, interact with UI, or perform sensitive operations.
 > It is recommended to use this tool in controlled environments, such as development devices or emulators.

+---

 ## 🎥 Demo

-The following demo shows how the AI agent performs a sequence of actions on an Android device using natural language.
+This demo shows the AI agent performing a sequence of natural language-driven actions on an Android device:

-> **Prompt:**
+> **Prompt Example:**
 >
 > ```text
 > Find available android device,